-3.(19)12 Representing the System in court and before administrative boards and tribunals.
-3.(19)13 Preparation, analysis and legal approval of • • agreements, contracts and various legal docu- ments and instruments; amendments to Regents' Rules and Regulations; and approval as to both form and content of all Institutional Handbooks for Operating Procedures, and all amendments thereto.
-3.(19)14 Reviewing, analyzing and providing legal counsel • , on pending and enacted legislation and govern- mental regulations, and drafting proposed legisla- 0 /40)45 tion and regulations.
-3.(19)15 Giving functional and administrative direction and guidance to assigned attorneys and staff.
-3.(19)16 Substitutes for the General Counsel, as assigned, and otherwise assists the General Counsel with respect to the responsibilities and activities of the Office of General Counsel.
-The Aggariate Conoral Councel reports to and is responsible to
+- matters arising from System operations. - 3.647 Representing the System in court and before administrative boards and tribunals. - 3.648 Preparing, analyzing, and giving legal approval to agreements, contracts and various legal documents and instruments; amendments to Regents' Rules and Regulations; and approval as to form all institutional Handbooks of Operating Procedures, and all amendments thereto. - Reviewing, analyzing and providing legal counsel on pending and enacted legislation and governmental regulations, and drafting proposed legislation and regulations.

+3.7 Councils of System Administration.